-You are hereHome › College of Education & Professional Studies (CEPS) › Department of Criminology and Criminal Justice › Denney, Andrew › Encyclopedia of Social Deviance Style APAChicagoHarvardIEEEMLATurabian Choose the citation style.
-Denney, A. S. (2016).
-Encyclopedia of Social Deviance.
-Encyclopedia Of Corrections.
-Download PDF Encyclopedia of Social Deviance Details Type Encyclopedia Entry Title Encyclopedia of Social Deviance Contributor(s) Denney, Andrew S. (author) Located In Encyclopedia of Corrections Date 2016 Abstract Faith-based programs are one of the oldest forms of correctional treatment in prisons around the world.
+You are hereHome › College of Education & Professional Studies (CEPS) › Department of Criminology and Criminal Justice › Denney, Andrew › Faith-based programs Style APAChicagoHarvardIEEEMLATurabian Choose the citation style.
+Denney, A. S. (2017).
+Faith-based programs.
+Encyclopedia of Corrections.
+Download PDF Faith-based programs Details Type Encyclopedia Entry Title Faith-based programs Contributor(s) Denney, Andrew S. (author)Kerley, Kent R. (editor) Located In Encyclopedia of corrections Date 2017 Abstract Faith-based programs are one of the oldest forms of correctional treatment in prisons around the world.
 In the United States (US), faith-based programming was the original and primary form of treatment.
 The use of faith-based programming in the US was reduced greatly with the rise of the medical model of inmate rehabilitation in the mid-twentieth century.
 Recently, however, faith-based programming has experienced revitalization with the Charitable Choice provision of the 1996 Welfare Reform and development of the White House Office of Faith-Based and Community Initiatives in 2002 (since renamed to the White House Office of Faith-Based and Neighborhood Partnerships).
 Consequently, faith-based organizations are now allowed to compete for federal grants once reserved exclusively for non-religious organizations.
 As such, the increased presence and use of faith-based programming in correctional contexts has simultaneously continued a strong tradition and has renewed a long-standing debate in corrections.